 Examinations are held at the end of each semester during a dedicated exam diet with revision time provided beforehand.

-The School of Mathematics and Statistics aims to provide feedback on assessments and coursework within three weeks.
+The School provides feedback on every assessment, with a view to improving your future performance, and aims to provide feedback on assessments and coursework within three weeks.

 Undergraduates at the University of St Andrews must achieve at least 7.0 on the St Andrews 20-point grade scale to pass a module.
 To gain access to Honours-level modules, students must achieve the relevant requisites as specified in the policy on entry to Honours and in the relevant programme requirements.
 Please note that some Schools offer qualified entry to Honours, and this will be clearly specified in the programme requirements.
 To find out the classification equivalent of points, please visit the common reporting scale webpage.